Backlynk

 Quarterly for NAP consistency; annually for full active-status verification.
 Directories change ownership, go offline, or modify submission policies regularly.
 Ahrefs' lost backlinks data shows the average site loses 10–15% of referring domains annually to link decay — directories are a disproportionate contributor to this because they're more susceptible to domain expiration and platform shutdowns.
 Backlynk's analyzer flags lost directory links automatically so you can resubmit before the gap affects rankings.

-*Ready to build your directory backlink foundation?
-Use Backlynk to submit your site to 200+ active, vetted directories — categorized, prioritized, and trackable in one dashboard.
+*Ready to build a cleaner directory footprint?
+Use Backlynk to plan and track vetted directory submissions — categorized, prioritized, and monitored in one dashboard.
 Start with the free backlink analysis to see your current referring domain baseline before you build.*

 Written by